akrzemi1/__sandbox__/string_view_ctor.md

 First, determine if a function that has argument `char*` provides the contract of *C interface for strings* (null pointer is disallowed, pointer points to array of characters, character sequence without trailing zero is disallowed).
-If not, do not update the interface to `string_view` as it would change the semantics of your program; or it might make the bugs in the code more difficult to find by tools or porgrammers doing code reviews.
+If not, do not update the interface to `string_view` as it could silently change the semantics of your program; or it might make the bugs in the code more difficult to find by tools or porgrammers doing code reviews.

 This also means that you cannot mechanically change all occurences of `char*` to `string_view`, because not every usage of `char*` stands for the *C interface for strings*. `char*` can still mean "a pointer to a single character".